The 5 best places to live in Spain in 2023

 Studio€670

+Year-round good weather and a beach on your doorstep, that’s what await you when you find rental homes in Alicante.
 You’ll also be exposed to the Spanish way of life without too much of a cultural shock, thanks to the huge expat population of the city.

-Stroll through historic narrow streets and colourful houses, take in the easy-going spirit of the people, hit up the beach, enjoy the fresh Mediterranean food, experience the nightlife, and be surrounded by fellow foreigners.
+Stroll through historic narrow streets and colorful houses, take in the easy-going spirit of the people, hit up the beach, enjoy the fresh Mediterranean food, experience the nightlife, and be surrounded by fellow foreigners.
 Overall, Alicante will let you experience a high quality of life.

 One of the reasons Alicante is so popular among Brits is because it’s one of the cheapest places to live in Spain.
+In Alicante, rent is 49% cheaper, and groceries are 12% cheaper than in Barcelona.

 Type of accommodationRental Price